yegor256/blog/_drafts/non-root.md

 ---

 Docker starts a process inside its container as a "root" user.
-In some cases, it is not convenient though.
+In some cases, this is not convenient though.
 For example, `initdb` from PostgreSQL doesn't like to be started as root and will fail.
 In [rultor.com](http://www.rultor.com), a DevOps team assistant,
 [we're using Docker]({% post_url 2014/jul/2014-07-29-docker-in-rultor %})